jindrichmynarz/dissertation/parts/introduction.md

 <!-- Scientific methods -->

 We adopt the methods of the design science [@Hevner2004] in our research.
-We design artefacts, including the Czech public procurement dataset and the matchmakers, and experiment with them during evaluation to tell which of their variants perform better.
+We design artefacts, including the Czech public procurement dataset and the matchmakers, and experiment with them to tell which of their variants perform better.
+Our is hence exploring what matchmaking of public contracts to bidders is feasible given linked open data.

 <!-- Evaluation -->

 Our key question to evaluate is whether we can develop a matchmaker that can produce results deemed acceptable by domain experts.
-We evaluate the developed matchmakers both via offline experiments on retrospective data and via interviews with representatives of contracting authorities.
+We evaluate the developed matchmakers via offline experiments on retrospective data. <!-- and via interviews with representatives of contracting authorities. -->
 In terms of our target metrics, the recommended matches should exhibit both high accuracy and diversity.
 In order to discover the key factors that improve matchmaking we compare the evaluation results produced by the developed matchmakers in their different configurations.